 There are things to do in Cleveland year-round, but the best time to visit Cleveland is from September through October or from April to May when the temperatures aren’t freezing cold like in the winter or hot and humid as in the summer.
 During these months, you’re likely to see pleasant weather with temps between the 60s and 70s that taper off in the evenings.

 - Booking.com has over 48 properties in Cleveland.
 You get free cancellation on most rooms and a “best price guarantee”.
 TripAdvisor is another great resource for hotel reviews.

 Booking flights to Cleveland

-- Skyscanner and Google Flights are my favorite comparison websites that searches millions of flights.
+- Google Flights is my favorite comparison website that searches for millions of flights.
 Once you find your best deal, book directly through the airline with no extra fees.